Sunday | Monday | Tuesday | Wednesday | Thursday | Friday | Saturday |

 NOTE: This program will be repeated later in the evening on the same day at 5:30pm.
 Please register for only the afternoon session or the evening session.

-Come learn more about the library's Cricut Maker and practice cutting felt to create a festive garland of felt roses!
+Learn more about the library's Cricut Maker and practice cutting cardstock to create a printed bookmark to save your spot in your latest juicy read!

-This introductory, in-person class will cover how to use an electronic die-cutting machine called the Cricut Maker to create a felt floral garland!
+This introductory, hands-on class will cover how to use an electronic die-cutting machine called the Cricut Maker to use the "print then cut" feature to create a printed cardstock bookmark!
 Participants will also learn the basics of Cricut Design Space, the software used to create endlessly customizable designs compatible with Cricut cutting machines.
 No experience necessary, all materials provided.

 NOTE: This program is a repeat of the same event earlier in the afternoon the same day at 1:30pm.
 Please register for only the afternoon session or the evening session.